-Several winters back I had been telling Troy Apple, then manager of Auburn Sports and Marine, how good the winter smallmouth fishing was on Lake Sawyer.
+Several winters back I had been telling the manager of a local sporting goods store, how good the winter smallmouth fishing was on a nearby lake.
 We decided to take a day off and give it a try.
 As luck would have it, we awoke to find snow on the ground.
 To make matters more challenging, it was the third straight day of below freezing temperatures.
-Troy's phone call was brief; "Are we still going?"
+His phone call was brief; "Are we still going?"
 I said; "Absolutely!"

 Arriving at the launch ramp, we stepped from the truck to gaze upon a lake that was as smooth as glass.
 Correction; smooth as ice.
 The entire shore line was frozen.
-Unable to launch the boat, we decided to go to Lake Sammamish.
+Unable to launch the boat, we decided to go to another lake about 30 minutes away.
 Being a larger body of water we figured it might not be frozen.
 We were right.

 After launching our boat we started motoring up the ice cold lake.
 Where to start?
-Faced with colder water temperatures and a different body of water, I was not sure the same patterns and tactics I had been using on Lake Sawyer would work here on Lake Sammamish.
+Faced with colder water temperatures and a different body of water, I was not sure the same patterns and tactics I had been using on my local lake would work here on a lake miles away.
 But we had to begin somewhere, so we pulled up to a small point on the east side of the lake.

 With chilled fingers we rigged 1/4 oz. jigs with Kalin's 4 inch finesse worms and began a slow controlled drift across the tip of the point.
 Reflecting on the previous week's experience, I suggested we start at depths of 25-30 feet.
 On our first pass both our rods arched as identical 2-1/2 lb. smallmouths came to the surface.
 Within an hour and a half we put 6 fish in the boat, the largest just over 3 1/2 pounds.
 Tempted to stay, we opted instead to see if this pattern would hold true on other parts of the lake.